natebarksdale/natebarksdale.github.io/output/2018-12-15-sanctifying-everyday-difficulties-motivational-consequences-of-sanctifying-difficult-experiences.md

 coordinates: [34.0224, -118.2851]
 ---

-For the John Templeton Foundation, I wrote about the transformative power of embracing life's challenges.
+For the John Templeton Foundation, I wrote about the power of embracing challenges.

 > What’s the best way to encourage people to do something that’s in their best interest, especially when that *something* is difficult or unpleasant to do?
 Daphna Oyserman, a professor of psychology at USC, has been thinking about variations on that question for a number of years: how do you influence someone else (or yourself) to study hard, exercise regularly, floss, or put money in a 401k when it requires present sacrifice for a future payoff that seems distant and unlikely?
 In studying these questions she and her colleagues developed and tested approaches that use identity to spur motivation in several ways: by helping people feel that the future is closer; by showing that the suggested strategies are used by people *like them*; and by emphasizing that the difficulty of a task does not necessarily mean that the odds of success are low.
 >